columbia/dvh-asplos-ae/README.md

 How many times to repeat?
 5
 ```

-One the experiments are done, run this command to collect results.
+Once the experiments are done, run this command to collect results.
 It will show the results in csv format.
 ```
 # ./results.py [test name]
 netperf-rr